How Long Does a Federal Background Check Take? View the Full Timeline

 Federal background checks are extremely thorough and unlike most background checks, not everything they look for is accessible through an online database.
 This means that many of the checks must be performed directly and will be at the mercy of other agencies or individuals that they need to contact.

-How Long Does A Federal Criminal Background Check Take?
+How Long Does a Federal Criminal Background Check Take?

 A federal criminal background check will usually be performed by the FBI as a fingerprint-based check.
 Assuming fingerprints are submitted in a timely fashion, the check should take no more than two weeks.

-What Can I Expect From A Federal Background Check?
+What Can I Expect From a Federal Background Check?

-Many federal background checks are the same as pre-employment background checks with basic information and likely fingerprints being required.
+Many federal background checks are the same as pre-employment background investigations with basic information and likely fingerprints being required.
 Beyond this, they may ask for information about relatives, neighbors and past jobs as well as several interviews that may not deal directly with the job duties, but rather questions of integrity and loyalty.

 Why Are Background Checks Taking So Long 2021?